 Your resume might be dead on arrival.

 There are many reasons why some resumes will never get shortlisted.
 These resumes already failed the interview before it even started.

-1. No Subject
+1. No subject

-Empty subject fields or annotations that shows that the resume is been forwarded give the impression that the candidate is not prepared for the recruitment process.
+Empty subject fields or annotations that show that the resume is been forwarded give the impression that the candidate is not prepared for the recruitment process.

 If there are no instructions then ensure that the job title and reference are included in the subject field.

 If you are sending your resume to someone who has requested it, then your name in the subject field will be helpful e.g John Doe’s Resume.